simranenggprojects/Calculator/README.md

 ## Some of salient features
 1. Ability to handle large numbers
-2. Ability to handle corner cases like
+2. Ability to handle corner cases like division by zero, 0/0, blank input
- 2.1 division by zero
- 2.2 0/0
- 2.3 blank input
 3. Responsive web design
 4. Desktop and mobile friendly